paragonie/paseto/docs/RFC/paseto.md

 ## Authentication Padding

-Multi-part messages (e.g. header, content, footer) are encoded in a specific manner before being passed to the respective cryptographic function.
+Multi-part messages (e.g. header, content, footer) are encoded in a specific manner before being passed to the appropriate cryptographic function.

 In `local` mode, this encoding is applied to the additional